|

 Over the years, long-term complications including eye damage and kidney damage appear.

-prevent hypoglycemic (low blood sugar) episodes caused by temporary surpluses of insulin.
+and to prevent hypoglycemic (low blood sugar) episodes caused by temporary surpluses

 |